 - Uninspiring Leadership

-Some Nigerians have given up on the beloved Nigeria.
-They do not believe in her leaders, her dictates, her anthem and all that she stands for.
-How can Nigerians embrace or have interest in positive news if basic social contracts and amenities are unavailable – injustice, irregular electricity/ power supply, shabby healthcare system, numerous deathtrap roads, insecurity, insincerity of the government, etc.?
+As a result of poor political leadership and lack of good governance, some Nigerians have given up on Nigeria.
+They do not believe in her leaders, her dictates, her anthem and all that she stands for, which leads to hopelessness and unpatriotism.
+How can Nigerians embrace or have interest in positive news if basic social contracts and amenities are unavailable – injustice, irregular electricity/ power supply, shabby healthcare system, poverty, numerous deathtrap roads, insecurity, insincerity of the government, etc.?

-Nigerians having a positive mentality about Nigeria will aid to her development, spur inclusiveness and present hope of our beloved country.
+Nigerians having a positive mentality about Nigeria and fellow Nigerians will aid to her development, spur inclusiveness and present hope of our beloved country.